Meshtastic in New Hampshire

 It’s All About Pileups

-My current interest in amateur radio happens to be POTA activations.
-I’ve discovered it’s a great way to sharpen my Morse Code listening skills and to increase my head-copy speed.
+My current interests in amateur radio are POTA activations and Meshtastic.
+I’ve discovered POTA activations are a great way to sharpen my Morse Code listening skills and increase my head-copy speed.
 This happens when multiple other radio operators are trying to contact me at the same time.

 We call those pileups in the hobby.
 It’s a challenge to be able to hear one call sign over another and my goal always is to complete a contact in less than a minute.
 If you look at my logbook, you’ll see I’m making a contact each minute in many instances.